You have questions, we have answers Q: How does COVID-19 impact Aspen Skiing Company?

 A: If you don’t see a job that you are interested in applying for now, just perform a search for your desired job category, job location or title and click the “Set a Job Alert” button on the next page.
 We will email you as soon as the job is posted.

 Q: I don’t have a VISA, can I work at Aspen Skiing Company?A: Without permission to work within the USA we cannot offer you a job.
-Aspen Skiing Company participates in the J1 Work and Travel program, our J1 Visa partners are USE, GroupoLive and GoWex.
-We only accept returning employees and new J1 Work and Travel participants from these vendors.
-At this time general applicants are not eligible for H2B VISAs.
-Check out our International Applicants page for more information + International Applicants
+Aspen Skiing Company participates in the J1 Work and Travel and various other VISA programs.
+Our J1 Visa partners change regularly check out our International Applicants page for more information + International Applicants